-- Coloured hair is not permitted- natural hair colours only. - No visible body piercings are permitted. - Years 10-11 are allowed to wear discrete make-up as an upper school privilege. - Nail varnish should not be worn at all - Trainers, hoodies, hats and baseball caps are not part of the uniform and must not be worn to school.
+- Coloured hair is not permitted- natural hair colours only. - No visible body piercings are permitted. - Years 10-11 are allowed to wear discrete make-up as an upper school privilege. - Nail varnish should not be worn at all - Trainers, hoodies, hats and baseball caps are not part of the uniform and must not be worn to school - no earphones should be worn in lessons.